legendary-mich/moonpipe/README.md

 Suffixes:
 - **Map** - pumps the result of a promise to the next valve
 - **Tap** - waits for a promise to complete and pumps the input value
+- **Error** - it's like the Map suffix, but it is used only when the pipe operates in an Error mode.
+It is used to catch errors.
 - **Eager** - pumps the input value, and waits until the time passes before taking on the next value
 - **Lazy** - waits until the time passes and pumps the first value in line